 Be an intern at the Philadelphia City Planning Commission (PCPC)!
 Augment your studies, learn about big-city planning issues, and be part of a great team of dedicated professionals.

-The Philadelphia City Planning Commission (PCPC) offers a limited number of paid internship positions during the academic year and summer.
-Work-Study eligible graduate and upper-level undergraduate students assist professional planners with general research, data collection and analysis, mapping, community meetings, and report preparation.
-In some instances, unpaid internships for academic credit may be arranged.
+The PCPC offers several internship opportunities each fall, spring and summer.
+Work-study-eligible graduate and upper-level undergraduate students assist the PCPC staff with a variety of work assignments including general research, data collection and analysis, field work, mapping, public meetings and outreach, and report preparation.
+In certain instances, unpaid internships for academic credit can be arranged.

 Internship candidates must be matriculated in a college or university and should have academic coursework in city or regional planning, urban studies, geography, geospatial analysis, preservation, social sciences, public administration, architecture, urban design, landscape architecture, or other planning-related field.
 Most important, candidates should have a passion for the physical-development challenges and opportunities our nation’s fifth-largest city faces.

 Work hours are flexible, but interns should commit to eight to 12 hours per week during the academic year (September to May) and 20 to 35 per week during the summer (June to August).

 Internship applications are accepted during three two-month periods: June to July for the fall; October to November for the spring; and February to March for the summer.
 Hiring decisions are rolling during these periods, but finalized by the 15th of the month after applications are due (August 15th for the fall; December 15th for the spring, and April 15th for the summer).

 Please be aware that before an internship can begin, the PCPC and your college or university must finalize a legally binding Affiliation Agreement.
 This process can take several months.
 Please contact Farah Blackwell

 at the PCPC for more information about this, particularly regarding the timing of your application.
 Candidates should also contact their student employment/financial aid office to determine eligibility for the federal work-study program.